dicee.models.transformers

 Your models should also subclass this class.

-Modules can also contain other Modules, allowing to nest them in a tree structure.
+Modules can also contain other Modules, allowing them to be nested in a tree structure.
 You can assign the submodules as regular attributes:

 import torch.nn as nn import torch.nn.functional as F class Model(nn.Module): def __init__(self) -> None: super().__init__() self.conv1 = nn.Conv2d(1, 20, 5) self.conv2 = nn.Conv2d(20, 20, 5) def forward(self, x): x = F.relu(self.conv1(x)) return F.relu(self.conv2(x))